Created by William Girdler and David Sheldon

 Uh, damn right?

-She plays SHEBA SHAYNE, a Chicago P.I. who gets called home to Louisville, Kentucky when her dad's loan agency is threatened with a hostile takeover by some local thugs.
-What's a sister to do except step in and lend a hand -- especially after a second attack leaves her defiant dad in the hospital?
+She’s SHEBA SHAYNE, a Chicago P.I. who gets called home to Louisville, Kentucky when her dad’s loan agency is threatened with a hostile takeover by some local thugs.
+What’s a sister to do except step in and lend a hand — especially after a second attack leaves her defiant dad in the hospital?

 At first, it looks like the culprit is Pilot, a local black crime boss, but ultimately the real culprit pulling the strings is revealed as “The Man.”

 Did you get the joke, by the way?
 Pilot?
 Shark?
-And with thugs with names like Hammerhead, Tank, Fin and Whale romping through this flick, it seems pretty obvious the writers were thinking fish, for some reason.
+And with thugs with names like Hammerhead, Tank, Fin and Whale romping through this flick, it seems pretty obvious that something fishy was going on in the writers’ room.

-Hell, Sheba's more than up for almost anything here, using whatever she can -- be it her .chrome-plated 44 Magnum or her ample feminie charms, to see that justice is done.
+Hell, Sheba’s more than up for almost anything here, using whatever she can–be it her chrome-plated .44 Magnum, a little Mike Hammer-level torture or her ample feminine charms, to see that justice is done.

 But no version of Mike Hammer ever looked as good as Pam Grier.
 As Barbara Mason warbles at the beginning of the theme song, “She’s a dangerous lady, and she’s well put together.”

 - “The thing I like best about Pam Grier is her sense of boundless energy.
 So many actresses are so protective of themselves on screen.
 Even in the action scenes, they seem afraid to mess up their hair or get their dresses dirty.
 Not our gal Pam, who in Sheba, Baby engages in a couple of breakneck chases, dives off a yacht, practices karate on the bad guys and gets into a brawl at a party.
 She seems to be having fun, and the characters she plays seem more athletic, more active, than a lot of the action roles played by aging male superstars.”